NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

         * Assistive technologies may not behave correctly with some controls due to incorrect, missing, or redundant labels, attributes, or roles.
 * Cohorts:
     * Cohorts are under active development and their behavior may change in the first several months after the release of GDC Portal 2.0.
 As this process may result in the loss of saved cohorts on the portal, we highly recommend [exporting cohorts](/Data_Portal/Users_Guide/quick_start.md#main-toolbar) locally.
-    * Cohorts created based on CNV losses or gains from may not have the correct composition when filtered by additional mutated genes.
+    * Cohorts created based on CNV losses or gains may not have the correct composition when filtered by additional mutated genes.
 As a workaround, first filter by the mutated genes before creating cohorts based on CNV losses and gains.
     * Cohorts filtered by mutated genes and SSMs not in those genes may unexpectedly result in 0 cases. <!--SV-2331/PEAR=1616-->
     * When saving a cohort, the confirmation notification may be automatically dismissed before the saving dialog has closed. <!--SV-2366-->
     * Using "Save As" to replace a cohort with itself will result in an error notification despite the replacement being successful. <!--SV-2363-->